 Prospective WAAC graduate applicants, please see this page for more details on the VT graduate application process.
 If you’re a current VT B.Arch student interested in studying the WAAC, please complete the WAAC B.Arch Application.
 If you’re a current VT graduate student and would like to transfer to the WAAC, please contact your advisors for more information.

 In addition to students and faculty from Virginia Tech, the WAAC also hosts a Consortium of study-away students from other universities.
 The WAAC is a member of the National Student Exchange, which opens up the Consortium experience to students from all fifty states, Puerto Rico, and a selection of schools in Canada.
 The WAAC hosts additional students through individual agreements with international schools.
 These visiting students contribute to a diverse student body, bring varied perspectives and broadening the educational program for all at the WAAC.
 Study-away students, like their VT counterparts, are either graduates or upper-year undergraduates.

 locations + facilities

 The WAAC allows students to address the complexities of urban areas, using the Washington metropolitan area as a resource laboratory for design and research.
-All of our facilities are located within the Old Town district of Alexandria, VA, within a five-block historic urban campus.
+All of our facilities are located within the Old Town district of Alexandria, VA, within a historic urban campus.
 Learn more about our buildings and facilities on our Locations + Facilities page.